SpongeDog20/MathCode/README.md

+# MathCode #

-This is a example file!# MathCode
+This is a example file!